kmilouh/rememberthemilk_tool/Readme.md

 # TODO command line tool

+Many times I am typing in a console and I want to add a TODO without leaving the console.
 This scripts allow to use the [Remember the milk](https://www.rememberthemilk.com/) api from the command line using your Gmail account.

 ## Requirements